Modern Slavery Act Transparency Statement 2025

 Introduction

-The Irwin Mitchell Group consists of Irwin Mitchell Holdings Limited, the parent company of Irwin Mitchell LLP and a number of subsidiaries, including Ascent Performance Group Limited, and IM Asset Management Limited, (the Group), with an established office network covering England and Wales.
+The Irwin Mitchell Group (the Group) comprises Irwin Mitchell Holdings Limited, the parent company of Irwin Mitchell LLP and a number of subsidiaries, including Ascent Performance Group Limited.

 Responsible Business